ccorrodi/evolution-of-exceptions/results/README.md

 *Ta*: The number of all throw statements

+*Tsm*: The number of throw statements with standard exceptions with string parameters (error messages)

+*Tf*: The number of throw statements, the type of its exception parameter couldn't be determined

 *Uch*: The number of custom checked exceptions

 *Uunch*: The number of custom un-checked exceptions